Telehealth Available

 Licensed Abroad

 We all want to feel whole and achieve meaningful goals in our lives.
-To do so requires honesty and dedication, especially around the insecurities and defense mechanisms that have become ingrained within our personality.
-I can help you zoom out to gain more familiarity with your true Self that is trying to break through the surface of your persona.
-On one hand, it can be very anxiety provoking to feel that there is more to life than this.
-But, at the same time, it is an invitation to know, forgive and love yourself unconditionally.
-An invitation to feel into unknown selves and shadows, to accept You exactly the way you really are.
+To do so requires honesty and dedication, especially around the insecurities and defense mechanisms that can become ingrained within our personality.
+I will help you gain more familiarity with your deepest thoughts and feelings that exist just under the surface of your day-to-day persona.
+You already have all the answers you need within you, it is my job to provide the supportive presence and transformational techniques that will enable you to reveal, accept and actualize the future that you are seeking.

 As a psychodynamic therapist I utilise a variety of tools and techniques that I've been trained in.
 With foundations in CBT and psychoanalysis, and a strong leaning towards somatic-informed mindfulness-based approaches.
 I support clients with depression, anxiety, addiction, and PTSD.
 I also specialise in psychedelic harm reduction and integration.

-Reach out to me if you have a specific psycho-emotional-spiritual challenge to work on together.
-Or if want to collaborate with me before and/or after you use psychedelics or cannabis.
+Contact me if you have a specific psycho-emotional-spiritual challenge or uncertainty to work on together.
+Or if you want to collaborate with me before and/or after you use psychedelics or cannabis I have lots of experience with these harm reduction and integration approaches too.

 LMSW